 6. The Secret Lagoon, a great thing to do in the Golden Circle

 Relaxing in the warm waters of the Secret Lagoon is one of my favorite things to do in the Golden Circle.
 Although it’s considered the oldest pool in Iceland, until a few years ago, it was only frequented by locals.
 But a farmer bought the land, in the heart of the Golden Circle, to equip it with new changing rooms and showers and popularize it among travelers.
+Nowadays it’s one of the most popular thermal pools in Iceland.

 The thermal waters of the lagoon are between 100 and 104 ºF throughout the year, so, in winter, you don’t get cold, even if you are surrounded by snow.
 The views from the lake are mind-blowing, and you can even see a small geyser that erupts every 5 minutes from the water.